Find Affordable College Courses

 Laramie, WY

-The average tuition and fees for an out-of-state undergraduate student at CU Anschutz are $26,376 a year.
+Out-of-state tuition fees for undergraduate students at CU Anschutz are $26,376 per year.
 Anthropology majors at CU Anschutz take out an average of $32,532 in student loans while working on their egree.

 In addition to its great value ranking, CU Anschutz is in the top 20% of all schools on our Best Anthropology Schools in the Rocky Mountains Region list.